The Marovic Drama Resurfaces

 Wrong.

 It turns out that Marovic never had any intention of demolishing the bump out.
-The deal required demolition to start March 2024, two years ago.
+The deal required demolition to start March 2023, three years ago.
 Of course Marovic has done absolutely nothing except submit a claim for damages to the City provoking a lawsuit that has dragged on for over a year.

 Zahra Congratulates Marovic for his lawsuit…against us.